-In this article, I’m going to show you how to create a batch file to export SQL query results to a Text file.
-I will also demonstrate how to add a button in MS Access 2016 to run the batch script.
+In this tutorial, I’m going to show you how to create a batch file to export SQL query results to a text file.

-While this article focuses on SQL Server, you may want to check the following source that explains how to use Spool in Oracle to export SQL query results.
+While this article focuses on SQL Server, you may want to check the following source that explains how to use Spool in Oracle to export your query results.

-To start, I’ll review a simple example to demonstrate how you can export SQL query results to a Text file.
+To start, I’ll review a simple example to demonstrate how to export SQL query results to a text file.

 Let’s say that you have a database in SQL Server, where:

-The goal is to export the results of the following SQL query using a batch script:
+The goal is to export the results of the following SQL query using a batch file:

 select * from TestDB.dbo.Person

-This is the data that you’ll get when running the above query:
+This is the data that you’ll get when running the above query in SQL Server:

-Let’s now review the steps to export the SQL query results to a text file.
+Let’s now review the steps to export the SQL query results.

 Steps to Create Batch File to Export SQL Query Results to a Text File